SouperSalamander/ot-harjoitustyo/dokumentaatio/testdocument.md

 The app is downloaded and tested according to the instructions [here](https://github.com/SouperSalamander/ot-harjoitustyo/blob/main/README.md#instructions).

-All tests were done with the proper config.properties file present.

 The application has been tested in the following situations:

 - The userAccounts file was missing, and the program created it itself.